 And finally — it’s very nice that you trust your agency.
 However, agencies are practiced in building projects around client requests — not redirecting the client to a less expensive path.
 If you only ask for “an influencer with a millllllion followers!” and you don’t put parameters around that, the agency will not imperil their project fee by pointing out that you should go through extra verification steps.

 Luckily, it’s not difficult to identify blatant artificial influence, using widely available analytics tools and your own keen eye.
-Here are the five first things to do:
+Here are some things you can do in your vetting process:

 1. Review the pattern of follows and unfollows.

 Ask your social coordinator to pull Social Blade reports on all prospective influencer partners’ Instagram “Follow” and “Unfollow” graphs.
 These are available by searching under Instagram username, then clicking Detailed Stats button.